|

 in-class exercises and homeworks, augmented with a range of special

-linguistics is definitely an advantage.
+background in linguistics is definitely an advantage.

-Course Objectives: By the end of this course, you
+Course Objectives: By the end of this course,

-will have achieved the following:
+students will have achieved the following:

 - an understanding of computational linguistics and natural-language